Sebring International Raceway: History

-The first 12 Hours of Sebring was held on March 15, 1952, shortly growing into a major international race.
+The first 12 Hours of Sebring was held on March 15, 1952, soon growing into a major international race.
 In 1959, the track hosted the U.S.' first Formula One race (the successor to historic European Grand Prix motor racing), held as that year's instalment of the historic United States Grand Prix competition (although the Indianapolis 500 was an official part of the Formula One World Championship from 1950 to 1960, the 500 was never considered a true Grand Prix by the European and British based teams who largely ignored it at the time).
 However poor attendance and high costs relocated the next U.S. Grand Prix to Riverside International Raceway in southern California.